 I came across an article, Dear Young Husband: Please Give Your Wife a Break about how a late-season husband sees clearly all the care he receives from his empty nester wife in retrospect of raising their kids.

 I appreciate his 20-20 hindsight, but, I will take the unpopular stance that NO!!!!
-She should NOT be a wife, FIRST.
-Not when they were raising the kids, not in their twilight years, not ever!
+She should not be a wife, FIRST.
+Not when they were raising the kids, not in their twilight years, not ever.
 She should be true unto herself.
 I feel that the best gift she can give him is to allow him to be true to himself, equally.
 The most loving marriages exist when interdependence is the binding contract, not dependence on spousal identities.

-I feel intensely triggered.
+I feel triggered.

-Maybe it’s because I’ve spent the last year and a half trying to recover the parts of myself that I acquiesced into trying to play the part of traditional wife for two decades.
+Maybe it’s because I’ve spent the last year and a half trying to recover the parts of myself that I acquiesced into trying to play the part of traditional wife for nearly two decades.

 I know how it looks to the uninitiated, those who put their identities into their marriages and thus cannot relate to those of us whose marriages have failed.
 I once perceived the partners of unsuccessful unions with a judgmental lens, because “it would never happen to me or my marriage.”